-The major criteria for rating applicants include academic excellence and non-academic achievements.
+The major criteria for rating applicants include academic excellence and nonacademic achievements.
 Academic excellence is measured by an assessment of the results of the Medical College Admissions Test, grades and grade point averages, modified by such information as the degree of difficulty of the program in which the applicant studied.
 Non-academic achievements also are considered, as well as a candidate's ability and desire to fulfill the mission of the University.
-Non-academic activities such as patient contact, community/volunteer services (medical and non-medical) and leadership positions (official and non-official) are a few examples of where the depth and duration of involvement are considered.
-Activities for which the applicant has been honored should also be listed.
-There is no formal interview involved in this assessment.
+The Admissions Committee looks for the following non-academic achievements: